-From London (accessible by train from France via Eurostar, which arrives at St Pancras International station, 10-15 minutes by tube from London Euston), the Caledonian Sleeper serves 5 main destinations via two distinct routes:
+From London (accessible by train from France via Eurostar, which arrives at St Pancras International station, 10 by foot from London Euston), the Caledonian Sleeper serves 5 main destinations via two distinct routes:

 Services include Edinburgh, Glasgow, Aberdeen, Inverness, Fort William, Stirling, Perth and Aviemore.
 If you set your alarm for sunrise, the most beautiful scenery is to be seen on the Highland route, especially towards Fort William!